-In the case of violation by the Directors of the Model and of art.
+In the case of violation by one or more Statutory Auditors of the Model and of art.
 6 par.
 2 bis of Legislative Decree 231/2001 concerning reporting and the right to confidentiality, the Committee shall inform the company's Board of Statutory Auditors, which shall take the necessary initiatives specified in current regulations.